 Start Specifies the starting address of the address range to be mapped.

+End Specifies the end address of the address range to be

+mapped.

+Func Code Assigns any of the function codes to the address range.

+It's only necessary to specify a function code other than X when mapping overlapping address ranges for different memory spaces.
+When mapping overlapping ranges, you can only select function codes that haven't already been selected for previously mapped ranges.

-End Specifies the end address of the address range to be mapped.
-Type Lets you select the memory type of the specified address range. use target RDY Specifies that emulation memory accesses in the range be synchronized to the target system RDY signal.
+Type Lets you select the memory type of the specified address range.

 Apply Maps the address range specified in the Define Map Term group box.

-Default Specifies the type of unmapped memory.
+Default Specifies whether unmapped memory ranges are target

-Chapter 8: Menu Bar Commands
+system RAM, target system ROM, or guarded memory.